-Learning how to draw fold on the clothes is definitely one of the most important things if you want to master the drawing of fashion sketches.
-Adding the folds will immediately give your designs finished and professional look and they will look more realistic.
-Nobody says that you have to show every single fold on the clothes- this is photographer’s work.
-Fashion illustrator’s job is to be selective and to draw only the most important.
+Learning how to draw folds on the clothes is definitely one of the most important things if you want to master the drawing of fashion sketches.
+Adding the folds will immediately give your designs a finished and professional look and they will look more realistic.
+Nobody says that you have to show every single fold on the clothes- this is a photographer’s work.
+The fashion illustrator’s job is to be selective and to draw only the most important.
 Here are some tips…

 Step 1: Classic collar